michellebonat/tt-chatbot-gemini-safety/README.md

 # tt-chatbot-gemini-safety
-Measuring responsible AI safety ratings and thresholds on a chatbot using the Google Gemini API
+Implementing responsible AI safety guardrails on a chatbot using the Google Gemini API